 Manufactured homes are not the same as mobile homes.
 They are constructed in a factory and transported to the site, but there the similarities end.
 A manufactured home is built to current housing standards and permanently attached to a foundation.

 Foundations for Mobile Homes

 Hurricane winds can wreak havoc on mobile homes.
 That's because there's no foundation, in the traditional sense, anchoring the homes to the ground.
-Instead, there are only mobile home wheels and a set of stabilizing cinder blocks underneath a mobile home's floor framing.
-Those are usually hidden behind a decorative skirt that hides it all away from view.
+Instead, there are only the wheels and a set of stabilizing cinder blocks underneath the floor framing and trailer frame, which are usually hidden behind a decorative skirting that hides it all away from view.
 Fortunately, it's possible to anchor a mobile home's frame to the ground.

-At the time of publication, the law required that all new and used mobile homes have the ability to be strapped and anchored to the ground with tie-downs.
-While not as strong as traditional foundations, strapping a mobile home's metal strapping through the frame and then anchoring the straps into the ground can help.
+All mobile homes have the ability to be strapped and anchored to the ground with tie-downs.
+While not as strong as traditional foundations, adding metal strapping through the frame and then anchoring the straps into the ground can help.
 These straps and tie-downs work by fortifying and strengthening a mobile home's overall structure.
-That'll keep it, to a point, from excessively flexing and even flying away during a hurricane.
+That will keep it, to a point, from excessively flexing and even flying away during a hurricane.